bbauska/JS-InterviewQuestions-JS/README.md

 <h3>129: What is a DOM (Document Object Model)?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-DOM (Document Object Model) is an API that defines the way to access the objects that compose a document.
+<p>DOM (Document Object Model) is an API that defines the way to access
+the objects that compose a document.
 W3C defines a standard DOM that is reasonably well supported in all modern browsers.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>130: What does the method write() of the Document object do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The write() method allows users to write content into the document.
-The write() method is part of DOM and it can be used in two ways.
+<p>The write() method allows users to write content into the document.
+The
+write() method is part of DOM and it can be used in two ways.
 First of all, it can be used within a script to output HTML into the document being parsed.
 Second, write() can be used (in conjunction with open() and close()